MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 #### Develop a response readiness plan

-Zero Trust assumes breach, considers the impact of a long-running attack in our environment, and allows you to recover quickly from an incident.
+Zero Trust assumes breach, considers the impact of a long-running attack on your environment, and allows you to recover quickly from an incident.
 Your expectation of an attack should lead to the operational readiness to detect, respond, and recover.

 In this stage, you develop a response readiness plan for common types of attacks.
 This plan includes how to respond to your users, your customers, and how to communicate to the public if needed.